Global Airlines

-Global Airlines Limited is a British virtual airline with a planned fleet of four Airbus A380 aircraft.
+Global Airlines Limited is a British virtual airline with plans to acquire a fleet of four Airbus A380 aircraft.
 The company purchased its first aircraft in May 2023 and claims to be the first new Airbus A380 owner in eight years.
 The company initially proposed to operate its aircraft with five classes of service including an uncertified "Gamer class", but later announced a conventional three-class cabin configuration.

 The company operated its first flight, from Glasgow to New York-JFK, on 15 May 2025, under a damp lease contract with Hi Fly Malta.
 Following a mixed response, reports emerged that a Saudi investment fund might take a stake in the company, which would become an ACMI operator.

 After only four transatlantic flights, the single aircraft owned by the airline was placed into long-term storage in Tarbes, France on 16 July 2025, with no known return-to-service date.

 Corporate affairs

 The company was created by James Asquith, the founder of online travel company Holiday Swap.
 The company has hired consultants including Richard Stephenson, former communications director for the UK Civil Aviation Authority and Virgin Orbit investor Matthew Brown.
+Richard Stephenson resigned as a director of Global Airlines Ltd on 21 March 2025.

 The company has not acquired an air operator's certificate or a UK Foreign Carrier Permit.
 Its first flight, from Glasgow to New York-JFK, was operated on 15 May 2025 under a damp lease contract with Hi Fly Malta.
+According to Companies House, the nature of the company's business is as "Agents involved in the sale of machinery, industrial equipment, ships and aircraft".

 At the end of May 2025, reports emerged that the business model could change following the mixed response to the four initial flights.
 Saudi investors are reportedly in negotiations to acquire a substantial stake in Global Airlines, which would acquire its own Aircraft Operators Certificate and become an ACMI operator rather than running scheduled operations.
-Global Airlines stated that it is "not planning to change any strategy" and retains its goal of becoming a scheduled airline.
+Global Airlines stated that it was "not planning to change any strategy" and retained its goal of becoming a scheduled airline.